woswos/wakkalni/README.md

 * `npm install`
 * `nodemon start`

-wakkalni should be running at http://localhost:3000
+Now, wakkalni should be running at http://localhost:3000